Corning Ewer: The Buckley Ewer

-Rock-Crystal Ewers
+Rock crystal ewers

-The Rock-Crystal Ewers was specifically made for the rulers of Cairo, Egypt during the Fatimid period (969-1171).
+Rock crystal ewers was specifically made for the rulers of Cairo, Egypt during the Fatimid period (969-1171).
 These ewers are made out of a single block of rock crystal, a form of pure quartz crystal often imported from Basra, Yemen, and East African Coast islands.
 It took exceptional skills to hollow out the ewer without shattering the rock crystal.
 Only about 200 early Islamic carved rock crystals have survived.
-The Rock-Crystal Ewers are rare to find today because the Treasury in which the Fatimids stored their valuables was looted between the years 1067 and 1072.
+These rock crystal ewers are rare today because the Treasury in which the Fatimids stored their valuables was looted between the years 1067 and 1072.
+An example is the Al-'Aziz rock crystal ewer, found in the Treasury of St Mark's Basilica in Venice, Italy.